Applications

 Prover: A citizen holding a digitally-signed citizenship credential.

-Verifier: Liberland smart contracts, DAOs, or services requiring jurisdictional membership.
+Verifier: Smart contracts, DAOs, or services requiring jurisdictional membership.

 Prover: A citizen holding a digitally-signed citizenship credential.

-Verifier: Liberland smart contracts, DAOs, or services requiring jurisdictional membership.
+Verifier: Smart contracts, DAOs, or services requiring jurisdictional membership.

 What's proven

 That a valid citizenship credential exists for the stated jurisdiction.
 Your name, passport number, physical address, and any other attributes remain private.
-The verifier only learns: "this person holds Liberland citizenship."
+The verifier only learns: "this person holds citizenship in the stated jurisdiction."

 Applications

-→ proof ✓ // name hidden · address hidden · passport hidden
+→ signed attestation ✓ // name hidden · address hidden · passport hidden

-→ proof ✓ // name hidden · address hidden · passport hidden
+→ signed attestation ✓ // name hidden · address hidden · passport hidden

 prove balance > X